 A clarification because we hear this misread: Port Hope is approximately 20 minutes drive from HBW.
 Cobourg is approximately 15 minutes.
 Both ports are well within practical service-destination range for Lake Ontario north-shore salmon anglers.
 HBW services Lake Ontario boats regularly.
 We do not provide service calls away from Rice Lake; boats come to us.

-For Port Hope and Cobourg boat owners specifically, HBW is often the closer Mercury Platinum service option compared to dealers further west toward the GTA.
+For Port Hope and Cobourg boat owners specifically, HBW may be the closer Mercury Premier service option than GTA-area dealers, depending on where you launch and store the boat.

 The main motor decision

-For Lake Ontario salmon work, the main motor sizing depends primarily on boat type and length.
+For Lake Ontario salmon work, main motor sizing depends primarily on boat type and length.

 19 to 20 ft aluminum V-hull (Princecraft, Lund, similar): Mercury 150 to 200 HP.
 The 150 is adequate for most cottage salmon use.
 The 200 gives better headroom for heavier loads and longer runs to deeper water.